Isaiah Morris

-Isaiah Butch Morris (born April 2, 1969) is a retired American professional basketball player.
+Isaiah Butch Morris (born April 2, 1969) is an American former professional basketball player.
 Morris played 25 games for the Detroit Pistons of the National Basketball Association (NBA) in the 1992-93 season.
 He played college basketball for San Jacinto College and the Arkansas Razorbacks.

 Professional career

-Morris played two season with the University of Arkansas before being selected by the Miami Heat in the 2nd round (10th pick, 37th overall) of the 1992 NBA Draft.
+Morris played two seasons with the University of Arkansas before being selected by the Miami Heat in the 2nd round (10th pick, 37th overall) of the 1992 NBA draft.
 Morris played 25 games for the Detroit Pistons in the 1992-93 NBA season, averaging 2.2 points per game.

-A six-foot, eight-inch tall forward, Morris then moved overseas for the most of the remainder of his career, playing in Venezuela, Spain, Uruguay, Poland, Yugoslavia (with Red Star Belgrade), Russia, Dominican Republic, Greece, Cyprus and Puerto Rico.
-He returned to Arkansas to play for the Arkansas Aeros of the ABA in the 2006-07 season.
+A six-foot, eight-inch tall forward, Morris then moved overseas for most of the remainder of his career, playing in Venezuela, Spain, Uruguay, Poland, Yugoslavia (with Red Star Belgrade), Russia, Dominican Republic, Greece, Cyprus and Puerto Rico.
+He returned to Arkansas to play for the Arkansas Aeros of the ABA in the 2006–07 season.

 Morris was represented in his Basketball career by Gary Ebert.